Aldebaranode/ocean-node-toolkit/README.md

 ## Output

 The project includes a Docker Compose setup and generates a JSON list containing private key information, which will be stored in the `output` folder.
-Below are the details: